Botswana

 MAP

-Explore our camp in Mababe
+Explore our camp in the Mababe

 In the plains of Botswana lies Mababe, an incredibly productive region which isn't visited by many.
 Mababe is situated in this remote and wild place, where predators follow in the wake of abundant wildlife herds.